Last updated: July 20, 2021

 The crawl phase of a scan involves navigating around the application, following links, submitting forms, and logging in where necessary, to catalog the content of the application and the navigational paths within it.
 This seemingly simple task presents a variety of challenges that Burp's crawler is able to meet, to create an accurate map of the application.

-Burp's crawler navigates around a target application in the same way as a user with a browser, by clicking links and submitting input.
+By default, Burp's crawler navigates around a target application like a user with a browser, clicking links and submitting input where possible.
 It constructs a map of the application's content and functionality in the form of a directed graph, representing the different locations in the application and the links between those locations:

 The crawler makes no assumptions about the URL structure used by the application.
 Locations are identified (and re-identified later) based on their contents, not the URL that was used to reach them.
 This enables the crawler to reliably handle modern applications that place ephemeral data, such as CSRF tokens or cache busters, into URLs.
 Even if the entire URL within each link changes on every occasion, the crawler still constructs an accurate map: